Whitnash: Politics

-The Whitnash Residents' Association dominates the local political scene, holding all the town's seats on Warwick District Council and Whitnash Town Council.
+The Whitnash Residents Association dominates the local political scene, holding all the town's seats on Warwick District Council and Whitnash Town Council.
 It also holds the town's seat on Warwickshire County Council and has done for many years.
 The association was founded as the Whitnash Ratepayer's Association in 1977.

 Recreation

 At the Whitnash Sports & Social Club, there is a petanque club and a lawn bowls club.
 Whitnash Town FC is the local association football club.
 The Leamington and County Golf Club is also within the parish.

-Since the new Civic Centre was built a number of activities now take place there, such as Tai Chi, Short Mat Bowls and Walking Football.
+Since the new civic centre was built a number of activities now take place there, such as tai chi, short mat bowls and walking football.

+Transport

+Stagecoach Midlands operates buses to Leamington and Warwick.

 Local media

 Local news and television programmes are provided by BBC West Midlands and ITV Central.
 Television signals are received from the Sutton Coldfield TV transmitter.

 Local radio stations are BBC CWR, Capital Mid-Counties, Hits Radio Coventry & Warwickshire, Fresh (Coventry & Warwickshire), Heart West Midlands, Smooth West Midlands, and Greatest Hits Radio Midlands.

-Published by the Town Council from July 2003 until December 2022, Whitnash had a free quarterly news pamphlet called the Whitnash Tymes which was delivered to every residence in the town.
+Published by the town council from July 2003 until December 2022, Whitnash had a free quarterly news pamphlet called the Whitnash Tymes which was delivered to every residence in the town.
 Usually entailing messages from the mayor and local authorities, listings, local business advertisements, local news, and events.

 Demographics

-The 2021 census recorded that 78.2% of Whitnash residents were White, 15.5% were Asian, 0.9% were Black, 2.8% were Mixed, with 2.5% belonging to any other ethnic group.
-In terms of religion 46.1% were Christian, 36.6% had no religion, 12% were Sikh, 3.2% were Hindu, and 1.5% Muslim.
+At the 2021 census, Whitnash civil parish had a population of 10,743 people in 4,257 households.
+It recorded that 78.2% of residents were White, 15.5% were Asian, 0.9% were Black, 2.8% were Mixed, with 2.5% belonging to any other ethnic group.
+In terms of religion, 46.1% were Christian, 36.6% had no religion, 12% were Sikh, 3.2% were Hindu, and 1.5% Muslim.